aoowweenn/qhack2022_proj/README.md

 We (QStruggler) want to find the first excited state of a LiH molecule.
 There are two excited states (2-1Sigma+, 1-3Sigma+) very near the ground state.
 Reference: https://aip.scitation.org/doi/10.1063/1.1677704
-We will try to differentiate these two states using `qiskit` and `qumay`.
+We will try to differentiate these two states using `qiskit` and `qamuy`.

 ## original calculations from the reference